0SvanZz1/Pokemon-API/README.md

 # How to Run

--Open [index.html], insert city name and search!
+-Download .ZIP --> Open [index.html], insert city name and search!

 ### Technologies